-\Loan servicing is performed by the Authority a/k/a its trademarked name, OSLA Student Loan ServicingTM.
+We service all of our own loans.
+Loan servicing is performed by us under our trademarked name, OSLA Student Loan ServicingTM.

-At June 30, 2004, the Authority serviced loans, including education loans serviced for 33 other lenders in the OSLA Student Lending Network, with a current principal balance totaling approximately \$785,444,020.
+At June 30, 2005, the Authority serviced FFEL Program loans, including loans serviced for 36 other lenders in the OSLA Student Lending Network, with a current principal balance totaling approximately \$948,951,372.